danielbodnar/awesome-stars/BY-LANG.md

 - [Kiuryy/Bookmark_Sidebar](https://github.com/Kiuryy/Bookmark_Sidebar) - Browser extension, which adds a toggleable sidebar with all your bookmarks on the left or right side of your screen.
 - [skywolfmo/bookmarksai](https://github.com/skywolfmo/bookmarksai) - Chrome Bookmarks on steroids
 - [kiwibrowser/sync](https://github.com/kiwibrowser/sync) - Open-source Chrome Extension for Bookmarks and Profile sync
 - [stxapps/brace-client](https://github.com/stxapps/brace-client) - Your bookmark manager with privacy at heart.
-Save links to everything and visit them later easily, anytime, on any device, with full control of your data.
+Save links to everything and visit them later easily, anytime, on any device, with Web3 technology that empowers you to truly own your account and data.
 - [onozaty/browser-online-bookmark-incsearch](https://github.com/onozaty/browser-online-bookmark-incsearch) - Online Bookmark Incremental Search for Firefox(WebExntension) and Google Chrome
 - [FernandoLins8/Tab-Groups-to-Bookmarks](https://github.com/FernandoLins8/Tab-Groups-to-Bookmarks) - A Chrome extension for managing and saving your tabs and tab groups.
 - [mathisgauthey/obsidian-workflow-template](https://github.com/mathisgauthey/obsidian-workflow-template) - This is an Obsidian vault template from my Workflow with Tasks and Project Management, Journaling, Media Tracking, Offline Read-it-later and Bookmark Management, Note-taking and Note-sharing on Your O